 Pablo Picasso was a dynamic, creative force.
 He was intrigued by and experimented with countless media throughout the course of his long and illustrious career.
 Picasso’s Cubist oil paintings – some incorporating collage – of the 1910s changed the world of Western Art forever.
-He worked in crayon, pencil, and pastel and was a prolific printmaker as well.… Read More
+He worked in crayon, pencil, and pastel and was a prolific printmaker as well.
+He created sculptural works from a broad range of materials including bronze, glass, and wood.… Read More

 Tag Archives: Picasso

 From Coral Gables, which is celebrating its 90th Birthday this year, to the Art Deco district in Miami Beach and the quirky MiMo / Biscayne Boulevard stretching north of downtown, South Florida is rich with the history of 20th Century design.
 On Friday, May 29th, Skinner’s Miami office will host a 20th Century Design Consignment Day from 10AM to 3PM.
 On hand will be Jane Prentiss, Director of 20th Century Design Department at Skinner.… Read More

 BOSTON, MA – January 7, 2015 –Skinner, Inc. will host an exceptional auction of American & European Works of Art on January 23rd, beginning with a strong selection of prints and photographs at 12 p.m. followed by fine paintings and sculpture at 4 p.m.